 Job Outlook

-Employment of network and computer systems administrators is projected to grow 5 percent from 2018 to 2028, about as fast as the average for all occupations.
+- Employment of network and computer systems administrators is forecasted to increase by 5 percent from 2018 to 2028, a rate on par with the average for all occupations.

-Employment of network administrators in the computer systems design and related services industry is projected to grow 24 percent from 2018 to 2028.
+- Employment opportunities in the computer systems design and related services industry are anticipated to surge by 24 percent from 2018 to 2028.

 Job Prospects